hengrumay/recipes/README.md

 ###

 I love to cook but I have a tendency to modify recipes!
-As someone who derives inspirations from different recipes and foodie experience, I wanted to explore how one could come up with alternative recipe suggestions
+As someone who derives inspiration from different recipes and foodie experience, I wanted to explore how one could come up with alternative recipe suggestions
 - a) based on similarity of ingredients within a recipe of interest,
 and whether we could
 - b) use ingredients and instructions from recipes to categorize their 'difficulty'